 You must drop yourself from the waitlist and re-enrol in the course.
 Before you enrol, make sure that there is no waitlist in the tutorial/lab.
 If there is no waitlist, you should be able to enrol in it.
 However, if there is a waitlist, you will be placed in the waitlist.
 This is to ensure that students are enrolled on a first-come, first-served basis.

 I'm trying to enroll in an MBB course but it says I don't meet the prerequisites.
 I have completed the prerequisite course(s), why can't I enroll?

 In order to enroll in upper division MBB courses students must receive a minimum grade of C in the pre-requisite course(s).
 For example, if you are trying to register in MBB 331, you must have a minimum grade of C in MBB231 and a minimum grade of C in BISC 202.
 Without the minimum grade you must repeat the pre-requisite.

-Where do I get ISS information and forms?
+Where do I get Directed Research (formerly ISS) information and forms?

-You can find information about the ISS on our Honours Program page, listed under Degree Programs.
+You can find information about Directed Research on our Honours Program page, listed under Degree Programs.

 What programs are available with the Department of Molecular Biology and Biochemistry?